-English
+English 4

 Mathematics (algebra, geometry) 2

-Social Studies
+Social Studies 2

-Laboratory Science 1
+Laboratory Science

-Foreign Language+
+Foreign Language+ 2

-Academic Electives (approved)
+Academic Electives (approved) 5

-Applicants for most science and engineering degrees in
+in a liganta for most and and the state of t

-pleted three units of mathematics and two units of laboratory science.

-+ Foreign language study is strongly recommended, since students in the College of Arts and Sciences must complete a foreign language III course or demonstrate competence at this level to meet their degree requirements.
+\ Applicants for most science, engineering and nursing degrees must have completed three units of mathematics and two units of laboratory science. + Foreign language study is strongly recommended, since students in the College of Arts and Sciences must complete a foreign language III course or demonstrate competence at this level to meet their degree requirements.
 Transfer students are also strongly advised to include foreign language study as part of their associate of arts program.

-Electives may be reduced by requirements in other categories.
+\\ Electives may be reduced by requirements in other categories.